 - Spoiler alert!
 We’ve hosted two of these authors on Drift podcasts.
 Maggie talked with Christina Wodtke about radical focus and goal setting on Build, and DC and DG tried really hard to keep their cool while interviewing Patty McCord about culture and hiring on Seeking Wisdom.

 You can get Seeking Wisdom on Apple Podcasts, SoundCloud, Spotify, Stitcher or wherever you get your podcasts.
-Listen to the full audio version below 👇 or keep scrolling for more insights from DC, DG and Maggie.

 For all my fellow book lovers, this one’s for you.
 Going to dive right into the list because I’m just that excited.